7 Deadly Fears Explored: Fear of Research

 But when the M1s fire in the movie, they sound like little toy guns.

-Jurgen Wolff, in Your Writing Coach, talks about research as being overwhelming.
+In his book “>Your Writing Coach, Jurgen Wolff talks about research as being overwhelming.
 It’s easy to see how the situation could evolve into a fear.
 People often stop working on a project (or don’t even bother to start) because they feel overwhelmed with everything that has to be done.

 Outsmart yourself.
 Break the project down into manageable chunks.
 Make a list of what needs doing, and then figure out a plan of attack that proceeds in steps – one after the other.